COVID placed a ‘wedge’ in the retirement plans of almost all retirees.

 The medium-term money is where I have the most concern for my clients right now.
 If you are retired or retiring, the income that has been historically generated in your brokerage account (and is your 3-5 year money in my article) is a huge question mark.

-I sometimes describe the medium term as the “little engine” of the retirement portfolio.
+I sometimes describe the medium term as the “little engine” of the retirement portfolio (Advice Only Retirement planner).
 In many ways, it acts as the dynamic income driving force for many retirement plans.
 It generally contains those income-generating asset classes (Corporate Bonds, Municipal Bonds, Dividend Stock, Junk Bonds, Alternatives & Real Estate).
 It’s nice to have those vehicles to supplement your short-term money.

 However, with the lowering of interest rates to nearly zero, we just lost several options on our list.
 The caveat is if you already had non-callable longer duration bonds before COVID, or I’m seeing many with medium duration bonds in retirement accounts.
 Keep those yields!
 Given the lackluster projections on ongoing bond yields, I’m left with alternatives and high yield bonds to attempt to provide inflation matching income solutions.
 Annuities?
 Try again, their payouts (like bonds) are tied to low-interest rates.
 Unfortunately, a lot of this needed to be locked in before COVID.
 It’s looking more and more like retirees need to consider Real Estate options or take more risk with junk bonds and largely unproven asset classes.